Varanus (Polydaedalus): Evolution and ecology

 The genus Varanus is believed to have originated in South Asia, and the anatomy of its earliest members are thought to resemble modern members of Empagusia, such as the Bengal monitor.
 Other monitors spread across the Old World in two directions: true monitors (subgenus Varanus), tree monitors (subgenus Hapturosaurus) and dwarf monitors (subgenus Odatria) moved east towards Southeast Asia and Oceania, quickly diversifying into different niches.
 Meanwhile, desert monitors (subgenus Psammosaurus) and African monitors (subgenus Polydaedalus) moved west towards Central Asia, the Middle East and Africa, developing a corporal built that is suited for a diet in a dry region: tall skulls and round teeth can crush shells of invertebrates easily, and caudally positioned nostrils can help them avoid breathing sand particles in the air while travelling through dry and dusty areas, such as deserts.
 Despite so, the Nile monitor, living in the Nile Basin with a rich resource of freshwater, has adapted a piscivorous diet, feeding mostly on fish.
 The rock monitor, being large and able to swallow large prey, often seek chances to eat turtles, which contributes most of its vertebrate food.

 African monitors thrive throughout the African continent.
 Nile monitors are the most populous lizards in Africa, with over 4 million widely distributed across Sub-Sahara in all habitats but deserts.
 Rock monitors are also abundant, having 4 subspecies and a combined population in the millions.

+Fossil record

+Two fossil species clade within the African monitors: